Exponential methods for anisotropic diffusion: Introduction

 The \picard code was developed by \citet{Kissmann14} to numerically solve the CR transport equation \cite{Strong07}.
 Although it has been optimised to solve the steady-state transport equation, it is well-suited to handle time-dependent problems.
 The aim of this paper, to develop efficient solvers for the anisotropic diffusion problem, stems from our desire to study and efficiently treat anisotropic CR diffusion in the Galaxy using \picard.

 Conducting numerical simulations of diffusion-dominated physical phenomena presents a number of challenges.
 One such challenge is the stringent Courant--Friedrich--Lewy (CFL) condition that renders explicit temporal integrators highly ineffective.
 Owing to stability constraints, they are forced to choose extremely small time step sizes thereby resulting in large computational runtimes.
 Implicit or semi-implicit methods have been favoured for temporal integration of these problems as they do not suffer from such restrictions based on stability constraints.
-A directionally-split semi-implicit method has been proposed by \citet{Sharma11} which is stable for large step sizes.
-Semi-implicit integrators have been tested on unstructured meshes by \citet{Pakmor16b}.
-Fully implicit schemes with higher-order finite volume methods have been analyzed in \citet{Gunter07}.
+A directionally-split semi-implicit method has been proposed in Ref. \cite{Sharma11} which is stable for large step sizes.
+Semi-implicit integrators have been tested on unstructured meshes in Ref. \cite{Pakmor16b}.
+Fully implicit schemes with higher-order finite volume methods have been analysed in Ref. \cite{Gunter07}.
 Certain semi-implicit methods allow one to consider the (dominant) diffusion term implicitly and the remainder of the terms explicitly.
-The effectiveness of such methods has been demonstrated by \citet{Filbet10, Filbet12}, and \citet{Crouseilles15}.
+The effectiveness of such methods has been demonstrated in Refs. \cite{Filbet10, Filbet12, Crouseilles15}.
 However, implicit or semi-implicit schemes are subject to a certain order of accuracy.
 Even for linear problems, they always incur a time discretization error which may restrict the time step size that can be used, especially for lower-order schemes.